 Renewable energy requirements and incentives

-Federal, state, and local governments and electric utilities encourage investing in and using renewable energy, and in some cases, require it.
+Federal, state, and local governments and electric utilities encourage investing in and using renewable energy and, in some cases, require it.
 Many programs and incentives are currently available.
-The Database of State Incentives for Renewable Energy and Efficiency (DSIRE) is a comprehensive source of information on the types and the status of government and utility requirements and incentives for renewable energy.
+The Database of State Incentives for Renewables & Efficiency® (DSIRE) is a comprehensive source of information on government and utility requirements and incentives for renewable energy.

 Government financial incentives

 Several federal government tax credits, grants, and loan programs are available for qualifying renewable energy technologies and projects.
-The federal tax credits include the Renewable Energy Production Tax Credit (PTC), the Business Energy Investment Tax Credit (ITC), and the personal income tax credit.
+The federal tax incentives, or credits, for qualifying renewable energy projects or equipment include the Renewable Electricity Production Tax Credit (PTC), the Investment Tax Credit (ITC), the Residential Energy Credit, and the Modified Accelerated Cost-Recovery System (MACRS).
 Grant and loan programs may be available from several government agencies, including the U.S. Department of Agriculture, the U.S. Department of Energy (DOE), and the U.S. Department of the Interior.
-Every state has some financial incentives available to support or subsidize the installation of renewable energy equipment.
+Most states have some financial incentives available to support or subsidize the installation of renewable energy equipment.

 A renewable portfolio standard (RPS) typically requires that a percentage of electric power sales in a state comes from renewable energy sources.
-Some states have specific mandates for power generation from renewable energy, while others have voluntary goals.
+Some states have specific mandates for power generation from renewable energy and some states have voluntary goals.
 Compliance with RPS policies will sometimes require or allow trading of Renewable Energy Certificates.

 RECs, also known as green certificates, green tags, or tradable renewable certificates, are financial products that are available for sale, purchase, or trade.
-These financial products allow the purchaser to pay for renewable generation without physically or contractually delivering electricity generated from qualifying energy sources.
+RECs allow a purchaser to pay for renewable generation without directly obtaining the electricity generated from qualifying energy sources.

 Net metering allows electric utility customers to install qualifying renewable energy systems on their properties and to connect the systems to an electric utility's distribution system (or grid).
-The programs vary, but in general, electric utilities bill their net metering customers for the net amount of electricity the customers use.
+The programs vary, but in general, electric utilities bill their net metering customers for the net amount of electricity the customers use during a defined period.
 The net amount is the customer's total electricity consumption minus the amount of electricity that the customer's renewable system generates.
 In some states, customers can sell the excess electricity that they generate with their systems to the utility.
-As of July 2017, 38 states and the District of Columbia have state-developed mandatory net metering rules for certain utilities.
-Two states do not have statewide rules, but some utilities in those states allow net metering, and seven states have statewide distributed generation compensation rules other than net metering.
+As of November 2017, 38 states and the District of Columbia have state-developed mandatory net metering rules for certain utilities.
+Two states do not have statewide rules, but some utilities in those two states allow net metering, and seven states have statewide-distributed generation compensation rules other than net metering.
+Most net metered systems are solar photovoltaic systems.

 Feed-in tariffs (FITs)